“Made in China.”

 We want our colourful, fun socks to be sustainable - not only meaning they are long-lasting and made of ethical material, but also meaning that they are made in quality conditions.
 We believe we have found a gem in China, and we hope that you can see that “Made in China” is not a dirty disclaimer on our products.

-Anna Lecat, the founder and CEO of the ethical bamboo clothing line Les Lunes also manufactures in China and has stated, “we battle stigma with beauty”, and we couldn’t agree more when it comes to our happy socks.
+Anna Lecat, the founder and CEO of the ethical bamboo clothing line Les Lunes also manufactures in China and has stated, “we battle stigma with beauty”, and we couldn’t agree more when it comes to our bamboo socks.